mila-iqia/blocks-examples/reverse_words/README.rst

 that pads it out to the same length and simultaneously creates ``features_mask`` and ``targets_mask`` overlays that identify which of the data stream's output cells are filled with valid data.
-We know that the sentences in each ``Batch`` are less that 100 characters long, however the ``Padding`` only exapands the underlying data to be the size of the longest entry.
+We know that the sentences in each ``Batch`` are less that 100 characters long, however the ``Padding`` only expands the underlying data to be the size of the longest entry.